COVID-19: Here's Latest Rundown Of Long Island Cases By Municipality

-There were less than 100 new COVID-19 cases in either Nassau and Suffolk County, with a total of 115 newly confirmed cases on Long Island.
+Long Island saw a small spike in COVID-19 overnight, with nearly 250 newly reported cases, though testing was ramped up.

-In Nassau, the state Department of Health is reporting 74 new positive cases out of 6,934 tested in the past 24 hours.
+In Nassau, the state Department of Health is reporting on Wednesday, Oct.
+21, a total of 133 new positive cases out of 7,970 tested in the past 24 hours.

-In Suffolk, there were 41 new cases out of 5,978 who were tested for the virus, keeping the infection rate at approximately 1 percent, well below what some other counties and regions are experiencing in the state.
+In Suffolk, there were 113 new cases out of 7,837 who were tested for the virus, with the infection rate in both counties jumping slightly.

 The recent daily positive infection rate for those tested on Long Island: